-When you transport the mounds of soil from one side of the yard to the other—or in our case, one side of the deck to the other—the best way to do that is with a wheelbarrow.
+When transporting mounds of soil from one side of a garden to the other, the best way to do that is with a wheelbarrow.
 It’s understandable that many of us say the incorrect wheelbarrel since barrel is a word, and if the barrel is big enough, it certainly could hold a lot of soil, but the correct word is wheelbarrow.

-Slap a couple of wheels on that barrow, and wheelbarrow makes perfect sense!
+Add a couple of wheels onto that barrow, and wheelbarrow makes perfect sense.